 ABET personnel are protected with the following services:

 - Evacuation from the point of illness or injury to the home country hospital of your choice

 - Advisory services for security emergencies and natural disasters

 - 24/7 operations center staffed by critical-care trained paramedics, doctors and special operations veterans

 - Medical consultation by Johns Hopkins Medicine physicians and specialists

 The health and well being of ABET travelers is of the highest concern.
 The partnership with Global Rescue ensures that all traveling members are protected with the finest emergency medical, security, advisory and evacuation services.
 For more information please visit www.globalrescue.com.

 Special Note: ABET protects its volunteers and staff traveling outside the U.S. by providing coverage for travel accident and medical insurance as well as emergency medical, security, and evacuation services.
-Due to logistical challenges for visits outside the U.S. and security concerns regarding potential emergencies which could occur during international travel, spouses, family members, or significant others are strongly discouraged from accompanying ABET volunteers on visits outside the U.S.
+Due to logistical challenges for visits outside the U.S. and security concerns regarding potential emergencies which could occur during international travel, ABET does not support spouses, family members, or significant others accompanying ABET volunteers on visits outside the U.S.